PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 - `400` - Bad Request
 - `401` - Unauthorized
 - `403` - Forbidden
+- `404` - Not Found
 - `409` - Conflict
+- `413` - Payload Too Large
 - `500` - Internal Server Error

+## Module Relationships

+Understanding the relationships between different modules:

+### **ASSETS ←→ ASSET GROUPS** (Many-to-One)
+- Assets belong to asset groups
+- Asset groups can have parent groups (hierarchical structure)
+- Asset groups organize assets into folders

+### **ATTRIBUTES ←→ ATTRIBUTE GROUPS** (Many-to-One)
+- Attributes belong to attribute groups
+- Attribute groups organize related attributes

+### **FAMILIES ←→ ATTRIBUTES** (Many-to-Many)
+- Families define which attributes products must have
+- Family-Attribute relationship can be required or optional
+- Families provide attribute inheritance for products

+### **PRODUCTS ←→ CATEGORIES** (Many-to-One)
+- Products belong to categories
+- Categories can have parent categories (hierarchical structure)

+### **PRODUCTS ←→ FAMILIES** (Many-to-One)
+- Products belong to a family
+- Family determines available attributes for the product

+### **PRODUCTS ←→ ATTRIBUTES** (Many-to-Many via ProductAttribute)
+- Products have attribute values
+- Each product-attribute has a specific value

+### **PRODUCTS ←→ VARIANTS** (One-to-Many)
+- Products can have multiple variants
+- Variants are products with different attribute combinations

+### **NOTIFICATIONS → ALL ENTITIES**
+- Tracks create/update/delete actions on all entities
+- Links to entity type and entity ID
+- Provides audit trail and activity log

 ## Endpoints